-The Chair and Deputy Chair are authorised to sign for the Union together or either one of them together with a Board-appointed official or a member of the Board.
+The Chair and Vice Chair are authorised to sign for the Union both together or either one of them together with the Executive Director or a Board-appointed official.

 In addition to fees collected from its members, the Union may amass funds through donations, fund-raising campaigns, lotteries and the organisation of parties.